The Eternal Showdown: Leather sofa VS Fabric sofa

 First things first: the higher the quality of your materials, the longer they will last.
-It is so tempting to dive in after something cheap and trendy, but without the foundation of great materials, you’re looking at a sunk cost (editor’s note: I’ve bought $40 sunglasses off Instagram… they did not live up to the photos).
-Regardless of a fabric vs. leather sofa, look for durable materials.
+It is so tempting to dive in after something cheap and trendy, but without the foundation of great materials, you’re looking at a sunk cost (note: I’ve bought $40 sunglasses off Insta… they did not live up to the photos).
+Regardless of a fabric sofa vs leather sofa, look for durable materials.

 For fabric: linen, cotton, and wool are great options.
 When mixed with some synthetics, these fabrics offer a one-two punch of being breathable and easier to clean.
 Maintaining your couch is as easy as vacuuming the fabric regularly.
 By lifting excess debris from the weave, you prolong the even coloring of your fabric sofa.
-Fabric couches can pill and wear thin with high use, but choosing a high-quality model can mitigate that risk.
-Look for couches with a Martindale rub-test of 25,000 rubs or more (humblebrag: Greyhammer sofas are typically Martindale tested to withstand up to 100,000 rubs.
+Fabric sofas can pill and wear thin with high use, but choosing a high-quality model can mitigate that risk.
+Look for sofas with a Martindale rub-test of 25,000 rubs or more (Wyzenbeek: Greyhammer fabric sofas are typically Martindale tested to withstand up to 100,000 rubs.

 Once you’ve blotted, the divergence begins.
 For fabric, you’ll need to check the manufacturer’s instructions.
 Depending on your sofa’s fabric makeup and post-manufacturing treatment, certain cleaning methods will work better than others.
 Some might even further stain or discolor your couch.
 As with anything, quality determines longevity.